mdrdannyr/IOTABruteforce/README.md

 N = Numbers of characters missing from the seed and
 Y is equal to the index number of your receiving address.

+#Requirements:

+python 3.6
+pyota

+apt-get install python 3.6
+pip install pyota[ccurl]

+(The ccurl is optional but it is stated that this decreases the amount taken to carry out cryptographic calculations by up to 60X).